-There are many other provisions that you will need to make certain are contained in broker contracts with motor carriers hired to haul your freight, but these are the ones that are relevant to this particular issue.
+There are many other provisions

+that you will need to make certain are contained in broker contracts with motor carriers hired to haul your freight but these are the most relevant provisions to this particular issue.

 D. Maintain a File with all Relevant Documentation: